DavidPhillipOster/MultiplePagePrintingSwift/README.md

 # MultiplePagePrintingSwift
+This is a complete, working, source code of a Swift app that prints items like business cards or mailing labels and never splits them across page breaks.
+It also the **Scale:** text box on the Page Setup dialog, shrinking or zooming the labels in the print.
+It only depends on the Cocoa framework - no external dependencies.

 Multiple Page Printing, macOS Swift - by David Phillip Oster

 Here's a screenshot of the finished app, showing a scrollview of simulated mailing labels, and on top of it, the Print Dialog with its display of a small preview of the first page.